 - Sink: Blanco Precis Silgranit Single Bowl in Metallic Gray

-- Lower Cabinet Paint: Kelly-Moore Cave Painting in semi-gloss finish using a top-of-the line Kelly-Moore Dura-Poxy paint and primer.
+- Lower Cabinet Paint: Kelly-Moore Cave Painting in a semi-gloss finish using a top-of-the-line Kelly-Moore Dura-Poxy paint and primer.

 - Cabinet Hardware: Liberty 5″ & Liberty 3″ Arched Bar Pulls in Stainless Steel with matching hinges.